 A study of the relationships between humans and their environments, including both physical and biotic environments, with special emphasis on understanding the nature of healthy relationships in comparison to the disease state.
-This course does not include a laboratory.
 Prerequisites: BI 112 with a grade of C or better.
 (Fall, odd years)